fluid-project/fluidproject.org/src/lib/infusion/src/framework/preferences/css/stylus/README.md

 # Overview

-The "[stylus](./)" directory contains Stylus files for generating the Preference Framework stylesheets.
+The "[stylus](./)" directory contains Stylus files for generating the mework stylesheets.

 ## How to add a new theme